-The assessment takes place in two phases, the first being a document study, the second an onsite visitation.
-The starting document is a short self-reflection of the programme in terms of the assessment framework.
-In this self-reflection reference is made to the accompanying documentation.
-The documentation consists as much as possible of authentic sources, i.e. documents that the study programme already draws up to record and communicate about its sustainability policy.
-The audit programme is determined by the audit team after consultation with the programme.
-The audit team bases its questions on the self-reflection and the assessment framework and draws up its audit strategy on the basis of the documentation.
-During the audit, the auditors will in any case hold discussions with management, teaching staff, lecturers, students and the professional field.
-Attention is paid to a spread of: specialisations, disciplines, phases in the curriculum, knowledge and experience with regard to sustainable development, etc. If more than one programme is assessed, the discussion panels consist of sufficient representatives from all programmes.
+The audit team bases its question on the self-reflection and the assessment framework and draws up its audit strategy based on the documentation.
+During the audit, the auditors in any case have discussions with management, teaching staff, lecturers, students and the professional field.
+Attention is paid to a spread of: specializations, disciplines, phases in the curriculum, knowledge and experience with regard to sustainable development, etc. If more than one programme is assessed, the discussion panels consist of sufficient representatives from all programmes.

 At the end of the audit, the audit team provides preliminary feedback.
-If necessary, it provides instructions for correcting minor shortcomings (see decision rules).
-The audit team then prepares the report.
+If necessary, it provides instructions for the rectification of minor shortcomings (see decision rules).
+The audit team then draws up the report.

-3.4.
+3.3.34.
 Report

 The audit team draws up a short report with the main findings from the audit.
-The report contains the most important considerations that lead to the judgments on the individual sub-topics and subjects.
+The report contains the most important considerations that lead to the judgments on the individual subtopics and subjects.
 This results in an integral final judgment on the level of development that the programme has reached in the field of sustainability.
 Before adopting the report, the audit team submits it to the study programme to correct factual inaccuracies.
 After processing the response from the programme, the audit team adopts the report.